Ségreville

 Ségreville ([seɡʁəvil]; Segrevila) is a commune in the Haute-Garonne department in southwestern France.

 Geography

 Climate

-Ségreville has a oceanic climate (Köppen climate classification Cfb) closely bordering on a humid subtropical climate (Cfa).
+Ségreville has an oceanic climate (Köppen climate classification Cfb) closely bordering on a humid subtropical climate (Cfa).
 The average annual temperature in Ségreville is 13.4 C. The average annual rainfall is 747.6 mm with May as the wettest month.
 The temperatures are highest on average in August, at around 21.9 C, and lowest in January, at around 5.6 C. The highest temperature ever recorded in Ségreville was 41.8 C on 12 August 2003; the coldest temperature ever recorded was -20.2 C on 16 January 1985.